1jour1vin

 Jancis Robinson

-"A super-elegant dry Riesling for the hot, dry 2018 vintage!
-Brimming with aromas of kafir-lime, mirabelle plum and dried mint.
-The medium- to full-bodied palate is underrated in its power.
-The concentration seems to build with the chalky minerality of the overwhelming finish!"
+““A supremely elegant dry Riesling for the hot, dry 2018 vintage!
+Bursting with aromas of kaffir lime, mirabelle plum, and dried mint.
+The medium- to full-bodied palate possesses a powerful depth that is often underestimated.
+The concentration seems to intensify with the chalky minerality of the overwhelming finish!”
 (James Suckling 2024)

-Buy your Trimbach wines at the best price on private sale!
+Buy your Trimbach wines at the best prices in a private sale!

 Rated site